MintuJupally/Natours/readme.md

-#Natours Application
+# Natours

-Built using latest technologies: node.js, express, mongoDB, mongoose and friends 😁
+Built using latest technologies: NodeJS, Express, MongoDB and friends 😁

+A travel application that allows users to discover and book tours from the existing tour packages.